TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

     table.hline(stroke: .1pt),
     [FLAVA @flava], [42.74], [76.76], [-], [38.38], [67.47], [-], [67.7], [94.0], [-], [65.22], [89.38], [-],
     [CLIP @clip], [58.4], [81.5], [88.1], [37.8], [62.4], [72.2], [88.0],[98.7], [99.4], [68.7], [90.6], [95.2],
-    [VLMo @vlmo], [74.8], [93.1], [96.9], [57.2], [82.6], [89.8], [92.3], [99.4], [99.9], [79.3], [95.7], [97.8],
+    [VLMo @vlmo], [83.1], [96.0], [98.2], [65.2], [86.5], [92.2], [96.8], [100], [100], [88.1], [98.4], [99.3],
     [BEiT-3 @beit3], [*84.8*], [*96.5*],[*98.3*], [*67.2*], [*87.7*], [*92.8*], [*98*], [*100*], [*100*], [*90.3*], [*98.7*], [*99.5*],
     table.hline(stroke: .3pt),
     [$"SHRe"_T$ (ours)], [37.06], [67.74], [79.7], [25.3], [54.73], [68.19], [49.9], [78.5], [88.5], [37.04], [67.34], [77.38],
     table.hline(),
   ),
-  caption: [],
+  caption: [
+    Results of image-text retrieval on the COCO and Flickr30K test sets for Transformer SHRe.
+    The results are compared to FLAVA @flava, CLIP @clip, VLMo @vlmo, and BEiT-3 @beit3.
+  ],
 )<image_text_retrieval_shre_transformer_first>
 #show table: set text(12pt)

 Since we are using the same approach as SHRe, we also provide a comparison of the average median rank on the COCO test set.
 How SHRe reports the average median rank is described in @shre_section.
-Unfortunately, the authors do not provide which pairs they exacly use to calculate the average median rank.
+Unfortunately, the authors do not provide the exact pairs used to calculate the average median rank.
 We therefore opt for an approach that should closely resemble that of SHRe: We select all 5k images from the COCO test set, and split them into 5 distinct sets of 1k images each.
 For each set we do the following: For each image one caption, out of the 5 captions available, is selected.
 We then have 5 splits of 1k image-caption pairs each.
 In each split, for one candidate there is only one correct target and 999 incorrect targets.
-We the perform retrieval on each split, and calculate the median rank of the correct target.
+We then perform retrieval on each split, and calculate the median rank of the correct target.
 The average median rank is then the average of the median ranks over all 5 splits.
 This procedure itself is repeated 5 times, so that each image is paired with each of its
 5 correct captions exactly once.
 The result is 5 average median ranks, which are then averaged to get the metric reported in @transformer_shre_amr_results.
-Our approach significantly improves the baseline of SHRe, and the results indicate that the correct pair for a query is mostly either the first or second retrieved item, though the results do not account for outliers, since the median rank is used.
+Our approach significantly improves the baseline of SHRe, and the results indicate that the correct pair for a query is in most cases either the first or second retrieved item, though the results do not account for outliers, since the median rank is used.
-The reason for the almost perfect results, considering the minimum possible value is 1, can be attributed to the advances in Deep Learning research since SHRe was published, which was in 2017 @shre.
+The reason for the almost perfect results, considering the minimum possible value is 1, can be attributed to the advances in deep learning research since SHRe was published, which was in 2017 @shre.
 Some of the advances include the Transformer architecture, and the use of contrastive learning.
 Furthermore, we can assume that the quality of the teacher model, which is a ResNet-50-A1 @resnet_50_a1, is also higher than the teacher model used in SHRe, which they do not specify explicitly, but they mention AlexNet as an example teacher model.
 Lastly, our approach is a vision-language model, while SHRe is a vision-language-audio model, which might make the task of alignment more difficult.